ryanmcnally93/little-strings/README.md

 - Whenever I needed to crop an image quickly, I used [iloveimg.](https://www.iloveimg.com/crop-image)

+- The accordion was originally copied and pasted from [W3S.](https://www.w3schools.com/howto/howto_js_accordion.asp), although changes were made afterwards.

+- The email javascipt was written as I followed the Code Institute course videos, and have a lot of similarities.

 ### Media
 EXAMPLES
 - All of the following images are from pexels.com, below is a list of the image names and the author who posted them on [pexels.com.](https://pexels.com)
 <!--
 - index-hero.jpeg, small-index.jpeg - [Gustavo Fring.](https://www.pexels.com/@gustavo-fring/)-->
+- Don't forget Larry!

 ### Acknowledgements

 -   My Mentor Jubril Akolade for continuous helpful feedback.

--   My college contact Pasquale Fasulo for his support throughout.
+-   My college contacts Ben Smith and Pasquale Fasulo for his support throughout.

 -   Tutor support and the Slack community at Code Institute for their help too.
-CANNOT BE SAME SURELY???

 ## Lighthouse Scores
 EXAMPLE